de Sitter Corrections to Gravitational Wave Memory: Conclusions

 \section{Conclusions}

 The main goal of this work is to understand how a positive cosmological constant affects gravitational memory.
-Beyond establishing that $\Lambda>0$ modifies both displacement and spin memory while reproducing, up to the boundary term, the results of asymptotically flat spacetime as $\Lambda\to0$, our analysis yields several additional points.
+Beyond establishing that $\Lambda>0$ modifies both displacement and spin memory while reproducing the results of asymptotically flat spacetime as $\Lambda\to0$, our analysis yields several additional points.
 To begin with, we derive compact flux–balance laws in de Sitter spacetime, valid to linear order in $\Lambda$ and quadratic in the shear tensor, which make the $\Lambda$–dependent couplings explicit in terms of the Bondi–Sachs fields, namely Bondi mass aspect $M$, the angular–momentum aspect $N_A$, the shear tensor $C_{AB}$ and the constant shift $U^{(0)}_A$.
 We find that $N^A$ contributes to the displacement channel, while $U^{(0)}_A$ enters both the electric and magnetic parts of the shear tensor.
-We also, identify an additional $\Lambda$ correction proportional to the subleading angular coefficient $E_{AB}$; incorporating this contribution consistently requires fixing $E_{AB}$ in terms of the shear tensor by solving Einstein's equations to higher orders and is left to future work.
-We further express both memory potentials directly in terms of the strain $h$, clarifying how $\Lambda$ mixes $h$ with the Bondi aspects $(M,N_A)$.
-Finally, a radiative multipole expansion at order $\mathcal{O}(\Lambda C^2)$ reveals a leakage of modes between the electric and magnetic parts of the shear, absent in the asymptotically flat case at leading PN order.
-In particular, $\Lambda$ induces a $(l,m)=(3,0)$ component in displacement memory and a $(2,0)$ component in spin memory.
+Some of the \(\Lambda\)-dependent corrections depend on additional asymptotic data, such as the angular-momentum aspect, and are therefore not generically reconstructible from the waveform alone.
+We further express the electric memory potential directly in terms of the strain $h$, clarifying how $\Lambda$ mixes $h$ with the Bondi mass aspect $M$.
+Finally, we analyze these results through a radiative multipole expansion, with the aim of assessing their potential observational implications.